 Like all good business decisions, being open and honest with your employees about their rules will lead to better results.

-At first employees may resent being deducted for late or early clocking.
-However once they see the results of the business all working the same rules, as one team, the benefits will be undeniable.
+At first, employees may resent the change in rules for late or early clocking.
+However, once they see the results of the business all working the same rules, as one team, the benefits will be undeniable.

 Rounding and Grace will also help stop animosity between workers, and put everyone on an even playfield.